hugo-ribaud/bumb-buddy/memory-bank/systemPatterns.md

 8. UI components render data from Redux
 9. Manual refresh option clears cache and forces fresh fetch

+### User Preference Flow

+1. User changes theme/language in UI
+2. Context provider updates local state
+3. State change saved to AsyncStorage for immediate local persistence
+4. If user is authenticated, preference also saved to database via Supabase
+5. Other devices receive update through Realtime subscription
+6. Context providers on other devices reflect the updated preferences
+7. UI components automatically re-render with new settings

 ### Feature Module Relationships

 - **Auth Module** provides user context to all other modules